memgraph/docs/products/memgraph/v0.16.0/reference_guide/query-modules.md

 file is found in the Memgraph installation directory, under `include/memgraph`.
 On the standard Debian installation, this will be under `/usr/include/memgraph`.
 To compile the module, you will have to pass the appropriate flags to the compiler.
-For example, using `clang`.
+For example, using `clang`:

 ```bash
 clang -Wall -shared -fPIC -I /usr/include/memgraph example.c -o example.so